 the amount of experimentation required to carry out the claimed invention on the basis of the disclosure.

 The breadth of the claims is relevant to the determination of undue experimentation, since a person skilled in the art must be able to carry out the entire scope of the claimed invention.
-For example, the applicant is not entitled to claim everything within the scope of the invention, if the application only discloses how to carry out part of the claimed invention.
+For example, the applicant is not entitled to claim everything within the scope of the invention if the application only discloses how to carry out part of the claimed invention.
 However, even in unpredictable arts, it is not necessary to provide examples covering every possible variation within the scope of a claim.
 Representative examples together with an explanation of how these can be applied to the scope of the claim as a whole will ordinarily be sufficient if a person skilled in the art could carry out the claimed invention without undue experimentation.

 The subject matter to which the claimed invention pertains, is essential to determine the general knowledge of a person skilled in the art and the state of the art.
 For example, if the selection of the values for various parameters is a matter of routine for a person skilled in the art, such a selection may not be considered as requiring undue experimentation.